kelbri10/ET-Helper/README.md

 Follow the links to learn more about the packages and technologies used in making this project:
 * [MySQL and NodeJS](https://www.w3schools.com/nodejs/nodejs_mysql.asp)
 * [Inquirer](https://www.npmjs.com/package/inquirer)
-*

 ## Contributors
 This project was created by Kelsey Hughes.
-You can view more of their projects on their github profile [here](https://www.github.com/kelbri10).
+You can view more of their projects on their GitHub profile [here](https://www.github.com/kelbri10).

 ## License
 This project is under the MIT license.